roylevy1/3D-Captcha/README.md

 * functinos:
     word_valid_do()
     word_invalid_do()
-    need to be applied by u.
+    need to be implement by u.

 MATH: